 The screen is about 5′ tall and 9′ wide and the only viable position for the screen is front and center — right in front of the existing whiteboard.
 We installed the screen as high as possible, but it still covers the top half of the whiteboard (the most useful part) and only leaves 1-1/2′ of unobstructed whiteboard on either side.
 In other words, I can either use the projector OR the whiteboard at any given time.

 While I waited for the projector installation to be completed, I experimented with several annotation applications (listed on my instructional aids page).
-Choosing an annotation application is, to some degree, a matter of preference and budget.
+Choosing an annotation application is largely a matter of preference and budget.
 There are several good options ranging in price from $120 to free.
-In the end, I settled StarBoard (Licensed Edition) due to its responsiveness and its gallery option.
+In the end, I settled StarBoard Licensed Edition due to its responsiveness and its gallery option.
 However, there are several good options (my second choice is the free Ipevo Annotator) and not all users will find the same features to be worthwhile.
-All annotation programs take a little getting used to, but they are fairly straightforward.
+All annotation programs take a little getting used to, but they are fairly straightforward to use.